 The Saint Bernard Husky Mix will have a thick coat.
-This coat will be more coarse than the Saint Bernard parent, but less course than the husky.
-You’ll likely have softer hair on the head, ears and neck area, with a more coarse coat at the body.
+This coat will be more coarse than the Saint Bernard parent, but less coarse than the husky.
+You’ll likely have softer hair on the head, ears, and neck area, with a more coarse coat at the body.
 Because they are double-coated, they will shed their coats or “blow them” twice per year.
 This means that shedding will be more excessive than normal during these periods.
 This happens once in the fall and once prior to summertime.
 You’ll spend quite a bit of time grooming, so investing in a shed prevention shampoo is a good idea.

 The color combination of the Saint Berhusky will vary from dog to dog.
 They can be white, black, brown, and anything in between.
 Common is a white coat, with some black and brown mixed in.
 The predominant coat color is white though, and there’s even a small potential to have a completely white dog.

 Siberian Husky Saint Bernard mixes will require at least 45-60 minutes of exercise each day when they are young.
 As they start to age, typically in the 3-4 year range, this requirement will start to drop.
 30 minutes per day is still recommended though, even as adults.
 This is good for your Saint Berhusky’s mental output and will help to ensure that you’ve minimized the potential for getting into trouble.

 This mix will do best in a larger yard and a home where they have some space due to their size.
 They can reside in an apartment but will need adequate daily exercise.
 The Husky Saint Bernard mix will enjoy retrieving, running and other social activities that keep his mind entertained.
 Berhuskies can get into mischief without adequate mental stimulation, and this will oftentimes result in them chewing things they shouldn’t or engaging in other destructive behavior.